 The one piece of advice that can improve cyber risk management is to consider the glass as half empty; Be cynical.
 And do not be fooled to think any of the following:

 - You are not vulnerable

 - There are no broad consequences if an attack were to happen

 - Monitoring threats can be done by using internal resources only

 No matter the size or needs of your corporation, trustworthy security software is ever so important.

 In late 2017 when the story about Uber’s security breach broke, it also came out that they had tried to hide their “hiccup” by paying hackers to delete data and sign non-disclosure agreements.
 Whether that decision came from optimism bias, that no one would ever find out, is only for them to answer.

 Now, this has not been the end of the world.
-Uber, as a company, is obviously not collapsing, but their credibility is on its brink.
+Uber, as a company, is obviously not collapsing, but its credibility is on its brink.
 And when translated into true costs, this can mean millions of dollars lost as the company is facing legal actions.

-“For us, security is a constant and continuous effort”
+“For us, security is a constant and continuous effort.”